iZettle/sdk-android/README.md

-### Step 1: Add a dependency
+## Step 1: Add a dependency

-First of all you need to add a dependency
+First of all you need to add a dependency.
 ```groovy
 maven {
     url = uri("https://maven.pkg.github.com/iZettle/sdk-android")